william-wash/nlp_udf/README.md

 ### PRE-REQUISITES

 1. You will need to get access to a demo Snowflake account with Java.
-Please post in `#feat-java-udf` to get a Java UDF enable Snowflake account.
+Please read the instructions in `#feat-java-udf` to request having Java UDFs enabled for your Snowflake account.
 2. Make sure you have Docker Desktop installed: https://www.docker.com/products/docker-desktop

 ### SETUP